iel-amra/Cub3D/readme.md

 ```
 EA [path to east texture]
 ```
-A line to indicate the floor color :
+A line to indicate the floor color in RGB, with each color comprised between 0 and 255 :
 ```
 F [color in RGB]
 ```
-A line to indicate the ceiling color :
+A line to indicate the ceiling color in RGB, with each color comprised between 0 and 255 :
 ```
 C [color in RGB]
 ```